Tips to Improve Literacy

 things you haven’t noticed, and you can share your ideas with them too!

 - Parents, read with your children.
-Sadly, this lovely habit seems to stop at secondary school, but it’s
+Some families find this lovely habit stops at secondary school, but

-so beneficial to your child’s development, and a great opportunity to spend time with your child too!
+it’s so beneficial to your child’s development, and a great opportunity to spend time with your child

 My Favourite Book